carrtesy/carrtesy.github.io/_posts/ps/2021-01-26-segment_tree.md

  - Segment Tree
 ---

-How can we process aggregated query, in more efficient way?
+How can we process aggregate queries, in more efficient way?

 # Idea
 Suppose we have N data sequentially, and users frequently request the sum of data from *i*th data to *j*th data.

 It is really nagging to sum all those up every time.

 Here's the idea: how about **caching** the sub-answers?

 Segment Tree is one way to process such aggregated query in more efficient manner.
 Segment Tree not only stores the data itself, but also some partial answers that are frequently referred.